dadhi/DryIoc/nuspecs/DryIoc/readme.txt

 Hello Sailor,

-DryIoc is adding *optional* COMPILE-TIME dependency injection with the source package.
+DryIoc now has an *optional* COMPILE-TIME dependency injection with the source package.
 (previously it was available as a separate DryIocZero package)

+You may ignore this information if you don't want to use the compile-time DI.
+Everything will work without it!

 How to use:

-1. Copy "Container.Generated.tt" and "CompileTimeRegistrations.ttinclude" from the
+1. Copy contents of "%USERPROFILE%\.nuget\packages\DryIoc\<version>\CompileTimeDI\" folder
-"%USERPROFILE%\.nuget\packages\DryIoc\<version>\CompileTimeDI\" folder.
+to your project - e.g. "Container.Generated.tt", "CompileTimeRegistrations.ttinclude", and "CompileTimeRegistrations.Example.cs".
 2. Add your registrations into the "CompileTimeRegistrations.ttinclude" file - the file already contains the registrations from the "CompileTimeGenerate.Example.cs", you may remove them later.
 3. Save (or re-save) the "Container.Generated.tt" file in the Visual Studio or JetBrains Rider